-The 2020 IRS mileage rate will be derived from a blend of vehicle cost factors averaged out from across the U.S from 2019.
-This means IRS standard mileage rate will not represent actual vehicle ownership and operating costs for any specific vehicle in any specific geographic area of the country.
+The 2020 IRS mileage rate of $.575/mile was derived from a blend of vehicle cost factors averaged out from across the U.S from 2019.
+This means IRS standard mileage rate does not represent actual vehicle ownership and operation costs for any specific vehicle in any specific geographic area of the country.

 Many costs, such as insurance, gas, registration, and taxes vary by region.
 For example, the average U.S. auto insurance rate in 2019 was $1,621 for a year of full coverage, but in the state of Michigan that number was $4,079!
 The IRS rate works as a tax deduction rate but not as a reimbursement rate.
 It cannot actually reimburse a real driver – unless that driver happens to match the average vehicle costs across the entire country.

 The fact is, actual costs per mile will fall below the IRS standard rate for many drivers and exceed that same mileage rate for others, especially during times of high gas costs.

 2. The 2020 IRS standard rate will deliver inequitable mileage reimbursements

 Many organizations utilize the IRS tax deduction rate to reimburse all drivers – no matter the territory costs or the territory size (i.e. the number of miles driven).
 On the surface, this mileage rate seems fair, because everyone gets the same rate of reimbursement.
 However, large cost variances between vehicle expenses and territory sizes render the IRS rate inequitable.
 Equal is just equal; it is not equitable.